 The nutrition industry is currently experiencing huge growth.
 Increasing awareness of how diet affects health and the benefits of various eating habits means consumers are more educated than ever.

-Set against a backdrop of busy lifestyles and global health concerns, the nutrition market looks set to skyrocket as people look for quick and easy solutions.
+Set against a backdrop of busy lifestyles and global health concerns, the nutrition market looks set to skyrocket as people seek quick and easy solutions.

 In this article – we’ve collated the latest nutrition industry stats from across the world into one handy resource.

 Here’s a quick overview of the industry at a glance…

 - The nutrition market is estimated to be worth $305.8 billion in 2023 [Wellness Creative Co].

 - It’s predicted to reach $347.5 billion by 2025 [Global Newswire].

 - It’s growing at a rate of 6.6% each year and is expected to continue at this pace [Global Newswire].